The British higher education system and university degrees are recognised as being amongst the best in the world and so are highly sought after.

 |6||Introduction to Web based technologies||Website Production and Development||Managing a Web based environment|

 The subjects are assessed by a combination of coursework and examinations with exams mostly used for the Accounting and IT subjects and coursework for the others and for which in each subject the pass mark is 40%

 If the student

-- Only completes the first 6 subjects/modules or Part 1 they will be awarded a University Certificate of Higher Education in Computer science
+- Only completes the first 6 subjects/modules or Level 4 they will be awarded a University Certificate of Higher Education in Computer science

-- Only completes the first 12 subjects/modules or Parts 1 and2 they will be awarded a University Diploma of Higher Education in Computer science
+- Only completes the first 12 subjects/modules or Level 5 and 6 they will be awarded a University Diploma of Higher Education in Computer science

-- Completes all 18 subjects or parts 1 ,2 and 3 they will be awarded a University Degree ie a BSC Hons in Computer science The Class of the degree though will depend upon the average of the marks obtained in the final part 3 of the course
+- Completes all 18 subjects or level 4,5 and 6 they will be awarded a University Degree ie a BSc Hons in Computer science The Class of the degree though will depend upon the average of the marks obtained in the final part 3 of the course

 |Degree||Term 1||Term 2||Term 3||Total modules studied per year||Duration|